In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is intelligence quotient (IQ).

 I had an IQ test done when I was in elementary school, either grade 2 or grade 3.
 I’m not sure which specific test it was.
-It was administered by one of the teachers, who I doubt was actually qualified to be doing so (typically it would be a psychologist administering a test like that).
 I think the score I got then was probably pretty accurate, although the report that went along with it predicted I would have certain styles of learning, and that was not so accurate.
 I sometimes wonder what it would “feel like” to have a significantly different IQ.

 Have you ever done an actual IQ test?

 - Neisser, U., et al. (1996).
 Intelligence: Knowns and unknowns.
 American Psychologist, 51(2), 77-101.